Student Research Fund

 4. Faculty Letter of Support: The letter should confirm faculty member support for the project.
 The faculty supervisor should also acknowledge her/his willingness to supervise the project through to completion, including post-project reporting requirements.

-5. Budget with Justification: Identify all expenses for which support is requested and explain how funds are necessary to meet project objectives.
+6. Budget with Justification: Identify all expenses for which support is requested and explain how funds are necessary to meet project objectives.
+The budget must also include a statement indicating clearly whether or not funds are being sought from other campus sources.

 Evaluation